UK regulator to ring in the new year with new boss after current one steps down

 UK’s regulator North Sea Transition Authority (NSTA) has appointed a new Chief Executive, which will replace its current one, who is due to leave at the end of the year.

-Back in February 2022, the NSTA (former the Oil and Gas Authority (OGA)) revealed that Andy Samuel will be stepping down as Chief Executive in December after eight years in the role.
+Back in February 2022, the NSTA (former the Oil and Gas Authority (OGA)) revealed that Andy Samuel would be stepping down as Chief Executive in December after eight years in the role.
 Therefore, the regulator embarked on a search for his replacement.

 Tim Eggar, NSTA Chairman, remarked: “Stuart is absolutely the right fit to carry on the excellent work that Andy has done for the past eight years.
 The sector is going through a period of rapid change and Stuart has the right skills, experience and personality to guide the NSTA and the industry through this crucial time.”